A Survey on Recent Advances in Conversational Data Generation: Information Seeking Conversational Data Generation

 In the first approach, the LLM generates guidance, and humans create conversation utterances based on this guidance.
 LAPS~\cite{Joko2024LAPS} utilizes this approach to generate large scale human-written conversational data for preference elicitation and personalized recommendation.
 It generates multi-session conversations using an LLM to dynamically provide personal guidance for crowd workers who play both roles of user and agent.
 The personal guidance is generated dynamically per turn based on the conversation history and elicited preferences of the crowd worker in previous conversation sessions.
 It enables crowd workers to overcome the high cognitive load of generating conversational utterances in complex and lengthy conversations and craft their own utterances through dialogue self-play.
 LAPS consists of four key components: dialogue act classification, guidance generation, utterance composition, and preference extraction.
 For dialogue act classification, LAPS utilizes an LLM to identify the next act that should be taken in the dialogue.
 The primary dialogue acts in this framework are: (1) greeting, (2) preference elicitation, (3) recommendation, (4) follow-up questions, and (5) goodbye.
 In the guidance generation component, it uses GPT-3.5-turbo to create personalized guidance, with the template for guidance prompts incorporating dialogue history, preference memory, and the identified dialogue act.
 The utterance composition is handled by a human agent who crafts the conversation utterances for both the user and the assistant, using dialogue self-play.
 After the completion of a dialogue session, the preference extraction process extracts user preferences from the dialogue and verify them by the same human agent who managed the conversation.

 In the second approach, multiple LLMs serve as both participants of the conversation, with no human involvement.
-TopDial~\cite{Wang23topdial} proposes generating conversations for a target-guided recommendation system.
-It employs three LLMs: one representing the user, another for the system, and a third to manage and supervise the dialogue.
-The user's conversation seed includes their profile and personality, while the system's seed comprises domain knowledge, dialogue acts, and the final target.
-For these roles, three instances of ChatGPT (gpt-3.5-turbo version) are utilized.
+TopDial~\cite{Wang23topdial} generates conversations for target-guided recommendation by simulating user, system, and supervisor roles using three instances of ChatGPT.
+The user is seeded with a profile and personality, while the system is conditioned on domain knowledge, dialogue acts, and the target goal.
 SimQuAC~\cite{abbasiantaeb2024let} developed to emulate the crowdsourcing methodology originally used for creating the QuAC dataset~\cite{choi2018quac}, replacing human participants with LLMs.
 It employs zero-shot learning LLMs to simulate teacher-student interactions.
 The dialogue revolves around a wikipedia topic; the student only has access to the topic and background information and asks questions pertinent to it.
 The teacher, with full access to the article text, responds by selecting relevant text spans from the article to answer the student's questions, focusing on providing information directly from the source rather than generating responses from memory.